lokyinfan/fix-this-app/README.md

 ## Tasks for Candidates

+0. Folk this repo
-1. Fix the current exiting bugs in this notes app
-2. (bonus) Convert the entire project to TypeScript if it is feasible for yous
+1. Fix the current exiting bugs in this notes app (bonus) Convert the entire project to TypeScript if it is feasible for yous
+2. Share you repo with the working version of this app to us

 ## About
 A Notes App built with vanilla JavaScript and Local Storage.